“Good health, clean water

 UNICEF Australia currently supports the following WASH programs:

-- WASH in Satellite Schools, Zimbabwe
+- WASH in Satellite Schools, Zimbabwe, with contributions from the Australian Government

 Program snapshot: Keeping girls in school in Zimbabwe